arniery/thesis/README.md

 a_b.wav is an example result from the miniexperiment notebook. if you'd like to try running/producing other examples, you can generate neutral phrases in the "gTTS" section and replace the speech1.npy in path1 with the source file of your choosing.

 Notebooks are completely open for download and further research if you think you can produce a result from experiment 1 (inference3).
 Don't hesitate to contact me if you do create a listenable audio from this pipeline.
-Sources for code and research are linked below.
+Sources for code and research are linked below, and full paper will be linked in future.

 ## sources